shiny-spoon/protect/README.md

 1. Add a Webhook
     1. For payload URL, paste your Azure Function URL
     1. For content type, select `application/json`
-    1. For secret, paste the Azure Function Keys default secret from the previous step
+    1. For secret, paste the Azure Secret from the previous step
     1. Select "Let me select individual events"; ensure that only the box for "Repositories" is selected
     1. Ensure the box for "Active" is selected, to enable this webhook
     1. Click Add Webhook button